 However, there are bigger problems.
 Consider:

-- When a bitcoin is "mined", the bitcoin is a finished product.
+- When a bitcoin is "mined", the bitcoin is a finished product, ready to go.
 No further processing is necessary to use a bitcoin.
 Spend it, save it, give it away, help your government and pay your taxes with it (why not), and of course, stay legal.
 Likewise, when "mining" for Ether (on the ethereum network), or Litecoin, or Monero, and all other cryptocurrency "coins", each "coin" created through cryptocurrency mining is done, complete, ready to use.

 - In contrast, when copper, gold, silver, platinum, etc., are mined, they are not finished products, only "raw materials", the start of the cycle, not the end.
 A "raw" product needs transportation, further processing, manufacture of something, distribution, storage, still more transportation, all of which have significant additional financial and environmental costs.

 - Mining for metals requires more energy, involves the use of toxic poisonous chemicals like cyanide that can leach into water sources, pollute land, kill fish, and animals, and of course, people.

 - Furthermore, some raw materials need to be combined with other raw materials in order to make additional useful end products, compounding the processing and environmental costs higher still!
 For example, both gold and silver may be used in electronic products, or jewellery, and more.